-There is a staggering assortment of bits available on the market.
+There is a staggering assortment of western bits available to choose from for your horse on the market.
 Some are good, others bad, and there are those that are just downright ugly and should never find their way into a horse’s mouth.
 Your horse deserves to feel comfortable and confident when he’s being ridden.
 A decent bit isn’t going to be cheap, but this is not an area where it’s wise to cut corners.
 Consider the bit you purchase as an investment in a good communication tool and your horse’s happiness.

 This article first appeared in the February 2004 issue of Horse Illustrated magazine.
 Click Here to subscribe.